travelster/DBGallery/AI/facial-recognition.md

 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="/assets/Unidentified Person 63 - Naming.png" alt="Renaming 'Unidentified Person 63' to 'Johanna Jones'"/></p>

-**Step 3:** Press Close to see the result of 'Unidentified Person 63' having been renamed in all photos that face exists. **Important:** Subsequent uploads with that face in it will automatically be tagged with 'Johanna Jones'!
+**Step 3: View the updated names.** Press Close to see the result of 'Unidentified Person 63' having been renamed in all photos that face exists. **Important:** Subsequent uploads with that face in it will automatically be tagged with 'Johanna Jones'!
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="/assets/Unidentified Person 63 - after.png" alt="After renaming 'Unidentified Person 63' to 'Johanna Jones'"/></p>

 Repeat Step 1 & 2 for all the names of the 'Unidentified Person" names.
 In most cases, this needs to be done only once per person.